OpenLiberty/ci.maven/docs/start-server.md

 The following are the parameters supported by this goal in addition to the [common server parameters](common-server-parameters.md#common-server-parameters) and the [common parameters](common-parameters.md#common-parameters).

+The start-server goal will update any [server configuration](common-server-parameters.md#common-server-parameters) files that were changed in the source directory.

 | Parameter | Description | Required |
 | --------  | ----------- | -------  |
 | clean | Clean all cached information on server start up.
 The default value is `false`. | No |